DXCC: Barefoot and casual, with simple antennas -- 147 countries confirmed to date.

 The antenna has been most impressive in that I work everyone I hear, even the faintest stations, and I always receive better signal reports than I give out.� Working DX has become all too easy!

 Also, for what it's worth,� I obtained a second resonant dip as before, this one occuring at 20.5 MHz,� just a bit too low to use the antenna on 15M.� However a 42 foot vertical at that frequency would not have a very good radiation pattern anyway, so this antenna will remain a monobander and I will be guying it shortly with parachute cable to keep it plumb, as it tends to list and wobble a bit.

 Once again, a passing heavy rainstorm dropped the resonant point, but only slightly.� No re-adjustment was necessary and it quickly returned to it's original position as shown on the chart above.

 Additional Field Day 2014 End-Fed Long Wire

-For Field Day 2014, I strung a wire through trees and worked QRP 5 watts using solar power and a small battery, making 196 CW contacts before my power system dropped too low to support the rig.
+For Field Day 2014, I strung a 150 foot length of wire through several tall trees at the QTH and worked QRP 5 watts using solar power and a small battery, making 196 CW contacts before my power system dropped too low to support the rig.

 Following are a few photos to give you a better feel for this part of California...